Vision 2050

 Why is it so important to fix and maintain our roads?

-Measure L funds would be reserved for capital improvement projects.
-Because debt financing is generally considered a riskier source of funding for operating costs, bond proceeds would not be available for regular maintenance.
-Even though the City Council roughly doubled the annual operating budget for street paving earlier this year, making our streets more resilient will continue to be a Sisyphean challenge for our infrastructure without a major capital investment to bring paving quality back to adequate condition.
-Otherwise, it is likely that the operating costs of maintaining our streets would continue to grow beyond Berkeley’s short-term fiscal capacity. .
+Even though the City Council roughly doubled the annual operating budget for street paving, making our streets more resilient will continue to be a Sisyphean challenge for our infrastructure without a major capital investment to bring paving quality back to adequate condition.
+Otherwise, it is likely that the operating costs of maintaining our streets would continue to grow beyond Berkeley’s short-term fiscal capacity.
 As the Auditor’s report illustrates, these investments are critical for making regular maintenance more fiscally sustainable.

 While everyone stands to benefit from better street paving in the short term, we also recognize that a sustainable future necessitates a major modal shift away from private automobiles to cycling, walking, and public transit.
 According to a 2018 Progress Report on greenhouse gas emissions by the California Air Resources Board (CARB): “California cannot meet its climate goals without curbing growth in single-occupancy vehicle activity.
 Even if the share of new car sales that are [electric vehicles] grows nearly 10-fold from [2018], California would still need to reduce Vehicle Miles Traveled per capita 25 percent to achieve the necessary reductions for 2030.”
 Yet anyone who has biked or walked around Berkeley lately knows we need safer streets with reliable pavement conditions to encourage car-free living.

 This has major implications for racial equity, particularly in the midst of a nationwide traffic violence crisis that is disproportionately killing Black and Indigenous pedestrians, and pedestrians in lower-income neighborhoods.
 In California alone, we lost 4,258 lives to vehicle crashes in 2021, which the US Department of Transportation estimated to be a 10.7% annual increase in traffic fatalities.
-Nationally, last year was the deadliest year on our roads since 2005.
+Locally, 2021 was the deadliest year on Berkeley roads since 1984.

 By investing in sustainable street repair projects, Berkeley can lead the way in decarbonization and environmental justice.
 While 60% of our emissions come from transportation, Berkeley also has the second-highest share of bicycle commuters in the nation.
 Reducing auto dependence is thus critical for our decarbonization efforts, but to enable this modal shift, we need significant investments in road safety identified in our Bicycle Plan and Pedestrian Plan.
 The Vision 2050 Draft Program Plan recommends a “Dig Once” strategy to ensure that utility work, street repair, safety improvements, and other infrastructure projects are aligned and integrated efficiently.